 Case 4.
-The most-known example of unfaithfulness is when in the model of Fig. 6, A and D appear to be independent (Spirtes et al., 1993).
+The most-known example of unfaithfulness is when in the model of Fig. 1.5 (a), A and D appear to be independent (Spirtes et al., 1993).
 This happens when the influences along the paths $A \rightarrow B \rightarrow D$ and $A \rightarrow C \rightarrow D$ exactly balance, so that they cancel each other out and the net effect results in an independence.
 For continuous variables this happens when an exact correspondence of the free parameters is fulfilled.
 The model is not faithful.
-This balancing act can give an indication of a global mechanism or meta-mechanism, such as evolution (Korb and Nyberg,
+This balancing act can give an indication of a global mechanism or meta-mechanism, such as evolution (Korb and Nyberg, 2006), controlling the mechanisms such that the parameters are calibrated until they neutralize.
+Modularity and autonomy of the CPDs depends on the meta-mechanism.
+Evolution works on the long-term, so modularity holds for a limited time period.
+For meta-mechanisms controlling the mechanisms instantly, the CPDs cannot be considered as being independent.